moleculerjs/site/source/docs/0.13/fault-tolerance.md

 Moleculer uses [distributed timeouts](https://www.datawire.io/guide/traffic/deadlines-distributed-timeouts-microservices/).
 In case of nested calls, the timeout value is decremented with the elapsed time.
 If the timeout value is less or equal than 0, the next nested calls will be skipped (`RequestSkippedError`) because the first call has already been rejected with a `RequestTimeoutError` error.

 ## Bulkhead
-Bulkhead feature is implemented in Moleculer framework.
-You can use it to control the concurrent request handling of actions.
+Bulkhead feature is implemented in Moleculer framework to control the concurrent request handling of actions.

 **Enable it in the broker options**
 ```js